 The Belgian cyclist Eddy Merckx won the Amstel Gold Cup on Saturday (April 7) at Meercen in Holland.

-The Belgian cyclist Eddy Merckx won the Amstel Gold Cup on Saturday (April 7) at Meercen in Holland.
+Background: The Belgian cyclist Eddy Merckx won the Amstel Gold Cup on Saturday (April 7) at Meercen in Holland.
 Fellow Belgians Verbeck and Van Springel took second and third places in the 238 kilometres ???

 Weather conditions were so bad that only 28 of the 159 starters crossed the finishing line.